dougeby/IntuneDocs/intune/enrollment-options.md

 You can list international mobile equipment identifier (IMEI) numbers and serial numbers to identify corporate-owned devices.
 Learn more about [corporate identifiers](corporate-identifiers-add.md).

 ## Device enrollment manager
-You can make users device enrollment managers to let them enroll large numbers of mobile devices with a single user account.
+You can make users device enrollment managers.
+DEM users can enroll large numbers of mobile devices with a single user account.
 The device enrollment manager (DEM) account can enroll up to 1,000 devices.
 Learn more about [device enrollment managers](device-enrollment-manager-enroll.md).

 ## Device categories

 You can use device categories to automatically add devices to groups based on categories that you define.
-This makes it easier for you to manage those devices.
+Organizing devices into groups makes it easier for you to manage those devices.
 Learn more about [device categories](device-group-mapping.md).